 7. Use Long Exposure – But Only For Small Waterfalls

 Long exposure is one of the most interesting iPhone landscape photography techniques as it allows you to blur out any movement of water, which works particularly well for photos of rivers and waterfalls.
-You can easily take long exposure photos with the iPhone if you have a tripod and Slow Shutter Cam app.
+You can easily take long exposure photos with the iPhone.
+All you need is an iPhone tripod, together with an iPhone tripod mount and the Slow Shutter Cam app.

 As you can see in the example above, long exposure photography works really well when taking photos of small waterfalls where the water falls down in relatively small amounts.
 However, I discovered that long exposure is not such a good idea when capturing huge waterfalls since they become completely blurred out at the time of the capture as seen on the left side of the following photo.